 Among other information reviewed by the Board was a comparison of the Fund's Management Rates with the average contractual investment management fee rates of funds in the expense Groups at a common asset level as well as transfer agency costs of the funds in the expense Groups.
-The Board noted that the Management Rates of the Fund were lower than the sum of these average rates for the Fund's expense Groups for all share classes.
+The Board noted that the Management Rates of the Fund were in range of the sum of these average rates for the Fund's expense Groups for all share classes, except Class A. The Board also noted that the net operating expense ratios of the Fund were lower than or equal to the median net operating expense ratios of the expense Groups for all share classes.